jeremyhung22/GenAI-project1/README.md

 ### Usage

 1. Open the application in your web browser
-2. Select character attributes (race, class, alignment, etc.)
+2. Type in character attributes
-3. Click "Generate Backstory" to create a character history
+3. Click "Submit" to create a character background
-4. Review and optionally edit the generated backstory
-5. Click "Create Character Art Prompt" to generate an Adobe Firefly prompt
-6. Copy the prompt and paste it into [Adobe Firefly](https://www.adobe.com/products/firefly.html) to visualize your character

 ## Resources